shaunpurslow/findShelter/README.md

 # Find shelter

-Find Shelter is a free open source software that allows homeless shelters to manager thier daily operations, while providing real time updates of bed availabity and diretions to the public.
+Find Shelter allows anyone to search for shelters within thier shelters and see thier real time bed availability and get directions from thier current location.
+The bed availability data is pwoered by a shelter management software on the admin side, that allows shelters to manag thier day to day guest intake.

 ## Preview